wobin1/bindlearn/content/post/data-types-in-python/index.md

 { "name": "John", "age": 23}
 ```
 #### Python Set
 The set data types tell a program that data is a collection of unique items that are in sets.
 Just like dictionaries the set data type is defined with curly braces.
-A set data type is shown below.
+A set data type is as shown below.
 ```
 {2,2,2,3,3,4,5,5,5,5}
 ```